 My vertical learning on All Things Feed began when I took my horses barefoot back in 2007, because one of our horses, Kelso, had hooves that were disintegrating before me.
 We were at radical-change-needed point, and Lo, I found 'barefoot'.
 I learned that to achieve strong, healthy functioning unshod hooves, the starting point was getting the diet right, so I began to check the contents of my horse feed bags.

-I read the labels; more importantly, I read the analysis of the contents, usually the easy-to-miss scrappy white label stitched through the top seam of the bag.
-To say it was eye-opening was an understatement.
-Apart from the fact that most of them were jam-packed with high sugar content, most over a sky-high 10% (one well known chaff company still produces, as I type, a molassed-coated product at 17% sugar), the lists were full of ingredients that shouted synthetic and junk.
+I read the labels; more importantly, I read the analysis of the contents, usually the easy-to-miss scrappy white label stitched through the top seam of the bag, and it was all a little bit eye-opening.
+Apart from the fact that most of them were jam-packed with high sugar content, most over a sky-high 10% (one well known chaff company still produces, as I type, a molasses-coated product at 17% sugar), the lists were full of 'synthetic' ingredients.
 Why not real, natural food?

 As I became more aware, I became more disillusioned with the manufacturers' spin, promising me that the feeds were healthy for my horses, improved for competition horses, safe for laminitic horses.
 This last claim really bugged me - this was back in the day when I was still struggling with my connemara, Murphy, he of the metabolic gut and his IR and EMS labels, so a high laminitis risk.
 I learned that sugar was his enemy and he needed a feed that said 5% or less sugar on the analysis, so how could a shiny bag claiming to be 'safe' for laminitics, with the Laminitis Trust logo emblazoned on it, actually be safe for my horse when the sugar content alone was 7%, and molasses were also listed?

+Ding!
 Light bulb moment - obvious.
-It was to make it yummy, so he'd eat it, so I'd buy it again, thinking that his problem couldn't be his feed because the bag had safe for laminitics written on it plus he really, really liked it (no surprise!).
+To make it yummy, so he'd eat it, so I'd buy it again, assured that his problem couldn't be his feed because the bag had Safe for Laminitics written on it.